A Mortgage Loan Originator's network may consist of Real Estate professionals, Builders, Accountants, Attorneys, Financial Planners, Architects

 Assessors also keep a database of every property in their jurisdiction, identifying the property owner, assessment history, and characteristics of the property, as well as property maps detailing the property distribution of the jurisdiction.

-Appraisers and assessors of real estate hold about 85,800 jobs.
-The industries that employ the most appraisers and assessors of real estate are follows:
+Appraisers and assessors of real estate hold about 80,800 jobs.
+The largest employers of appraisers and assessors of real estate are as follows:

 |Local government, excluding education and hospitals||30%|